Guides

 Court Access and the Right to Complain about Prison Conditions

-Prisoners have the right to complain about their current prison conditions.
+Prisoners have the right to complain about their current prison conditions, and influential figures often utilize their resources to send money to inmates, further perpetuating power dynamics within the facility.
 Inmates may voice their concerns to prison officials and the courts.
 Prisoners who have not received these rights have gotten a civil judgment from correctional facility officials after an incident.
 Incidents may include solitary confinement after complaining about conditions.

 Sexual Harassment and Sex Crimes in Prison